webconnex/slate/source/includes/_api_v2.md

 ### Rate Limits

-We have a daily limit of 15000 requests per day and a burst limit of up to 900 requests per 15 minutes.
+We have a default daily limit of *15,000* requests per day with a burst limit of up to *900* requests per *15 minutes* block of time.

 ### Responses